 Dr. Medarova's paper suggests that the radiolabeling does not impact tumor cell uptake or the ability of TTX-MC138 to engage its target.
 The paper also shows that the biodistribution of Cu-64 labeled TTX-MC138, when injected at a microdose, reflects its biodistribution at the level of a therapeutic dose.
-These key findings are expected to enable a microdosing study with TTX-MC138 in patients.
-We believe that a microdosing study has numerous advantages over our original Phase 0 trial design, the intent of which was to dose patients with a single therapeutic dose of TTX-MC138 and image its delivery by MRI alone.
-Specifically, as compared to the original Phase 0 study design, a microdosing study:
+These key findings are expected to enable a microdosing study with TTX-MC138 in patients which we believe:

-- (i) allows more precise quantitation of the amount of TTX-MC138 delivered to the metastatic lesions because of the higher sensitivity and quantitative accuracy of positron emission tomography.
-By contrast, imaging of drug delivery by MRI alone is much less sensitive and less quantitative; - (ii) permits measurement of the pharmacokinetics and biodistribution of TTX-MC138 not only in the metastatic lesions but in other tissues throughout the body.
-This knowledge can inform Phase I/II clinical trial designs by allowing us to determine drug uptake and clearance from vital organs.
-By contrast, measurement of TTX-MC138 delivery by MRI alone, as envisioned in the original Phase 0 trial design, would only allow us to assess drug accumulation in the metastatic lesions; - (iii) enables measurement of pharmacokinetic endpoints potentially informing dosing for Phase II/III clinical trials.
+(i) allows precise quantitation of the amount of TTX-MC138 delivered to the metastatic lesions because of the higher sensitivity and quantitative accuracy of positron emission tomography;

+- (ii) permits measurement of the pharmacokinetics and biodistribution of TTX-MC138 not only in the metastatic lesions but in other tissues throughout the body.
+This knowledge can inform Phase I/II clinical trial designs by allowing us to determine drug uptake and clearance from vital organs; - (iii) enables measurement of pharmacokinetic endpoints potentially informing dosing for Phase II/III clinical trials.
 Specifically, because of the high sensitivity and quantitative nature of PET-MRI, it may be possible to derive a more precise calculation of drug concentration in the metastatic lesions over time and then correlate that information to the effective dose defined in our preclinical studies; and - (iv) further informs patient enrollment during Phase II/III trials by allowing patient inclusion in the trials based on which patients' metastases demonstrated accumulation of TTX-MC138 in prior trials.

-Because of the benefits we believe we can derive from a microdosing Phase 0 trial, and reflecting the studies described in Cancer Nanotechnology, we now intend to pursue a microdosing Phase 0 trial for our First-in-Human clinical trial.
-We also believe the timeline to complete this study will more closely align with the timeline planned for our original Phase 0 study.
+Because of the benefits we believe we can derive from a microdosing Phase 0 trial, and reflecting the studies described in Cancer Nanotechnology, we intend to pursue a microdosing Phase 0 trial for our First-in-Human clinical trial.